Combining Learned and Analytical Models for Predicting Action Effects from Sensory Data: Conclusion and Future Work

 The last architecture, \textit{simple}, showed that combining learning and analytical models is not automatically guaranteed to lead to good performance.
 By replacing the first stage of the analytical model with a neural network, we instead combined the disadvantages of both approaches: The architecture needs lots of training data and does not generalize well to new pushes, because it misses the part of the analytical model that explains the influence of the pushing action on the resulting object velocity.
-In contrast to the pure neural network, it however also cannot improve on the performance of the analytical model.
+In contrast to the pure neural network, it however also cannot improve much on the performance of the analytical model.

 A limitation of the presented hybrid approach is that it may be hard to find an accurate analytical model for some physical processes and that not all existing models are suitable for our approach, as they e.g.\ need to be differentiable everywhere.
 Especially the switching dynamics encountered when the contact situation changes proved to be challenging and more work needs to be done in this direction.
-In such cases, learning the predictive model with a neural network is still a very good option.
+If no analytical model is available, learning the predictive model with a neural network is still a very good option.

 In perception on the other hand, the strengths of neural networks can be well exploited to extract the input parameters of the analytical model from raw sensory data.
-By training end-to-end through a given model, we can avoid the effort of labelling data with the ground truth state.
+By training end-to-end through a given model, we can avoid the effort of labeling data with the ground truth state.
 Our experiments also showed that training end-to-end allows the hybrid models to compensate for smaller errors in the analytical model by adjusting the predicted input values.

-Using the state representation of the analytical model for the \textit{hybrid} architecture also the advantage that the predictions of the network can be visualized and interpreted.
+Using the state representation of the analytical model for the \textit{hybrid} architecture has the advantage that the predictions of the network can be visualized and interpreted.
 This is not easily possible for the intermediate representations learned in the pure neural network.
-Our results however suggest that the pure neural network benefits from being free to chose its own state representation, as learning the dynamics model from the ground truth state representation lead to worse prediction results.
+Our results however suggest that the pure neural network benefits from being free to chose its own state representation, as learning the dynamics model from the ground truth state representation (\textit{neural dyn}) lead to worse prediction results.